Why is My Dog Itching So Much? 5 Possible Reasons

 1. Environmental Allergies

 Environmental allergies are one of the most common causes of itching in dogs.
 Just like humans, dogs can suffer from allergies to pollen, dust mites, or mold.
 This may cause seasonal itching or, depending on the allergen, could affect your dog year-round.
-Pups may develop a condition called atopy, which is a medical term for irritated skin caused by inhaling allergens like pollen.
+Pups may develop a condition called atopic dermatitis, which is a medical term for irritated skin caused by inhaling allergens like pollen.

 Dogs suffering from seasonal allergies might respond to injections designed to expose them to allergens gradually.
 Allergy desensitization injections could potentially help your dog acclimate to the allergen and reduce symptoms over time.